Farazdaq/school-management-project/README.md

 # school-management-project
-we are all de mre all are marge the project is a website that helps a school to manage all it's operations classes management, sections, teachers, attendance and it's programmed using js,html,php mysql
+we are all de mre all are marge the project is a website that helps a school to manage all it's operations classes management, sections, teachers, attendance and it's programmed using js,html,php mysql start now

 Project: Complete School Management System using PHP MySQL with Free Source Code i all mu code About Complete School Management System